ecubesrl/tweetsdemo-service/README.md

 On bottom left -> Actions -> Add service -> 'Tweets demo' -> Next -> Next -> Configure service -> Fill required fields -> Next -> Deploy

 - Remember to fill the required fields while configuring the demo.
 You can create your own Twitter access token by following [these](https://dev.twitter.com/oauth/overview/application-owner-access-tokens) instructions.
+You can change also following your needs filter_terms fields to grab tweets.

-- On successful deployment you will see the TWEETDEMO service as part of Ambari stack and will be able to start/stop the service from here:
+- On successful deployment you will see the Tweets Demo service as part of Ambari stack and will be able to start/stop the service from here:

-- Connect to the Banana interface to see the tweets http://localhost:8983/solr/kiwi/index.html#/dashboard
+- Connect to the Banana interface to see geo-localized tweets http://sandbox.hortonworks.com:8983/solr/banana/index.html#/dashboard
+- Connect to the Kiwi interface to see all grabbed tweets http://sandbox.hortonworks.com:8983/solr/kiwi/index.html#/dashboard

-- Also, you will see a new Process group on the NiFi Web UI with all components started
+- Connect to the NiFi interface to take a look at twitter_dashboard Process Group on the NiFi Web UI at http://sandbox.hortonworks.com:9090/nifi/